tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 1.1 Purpose (non-normative)

 This document provides, in the form of a tutorial, an overview of the concepts, reasoning, technical justifications, and logical choices behind the creation of a new Biodiversity Data Quality (BDQ) Test.
-It can be used to understand the components of the BDQ standard and to guide users and implementers in describing new tests using the BDQ Fitness for Use Framework.
-It is also intended to assist the proposed BDQ Maintenance Group in evaluating proposals for new tests and edits to existing tests.
+It can be used to understand the components of the BDQ standard and to guide users and implementers in describing new Tests using the BDQ Fitness for Use Framework.
+It is also intended to assist the proposed BDQ Maintenance Group in evaluating proposals for new Tests and edits to existing Tests.

 ### 1.2 Audience (non-normative)

-This document is intended for users and implementers seeking to understand the components of the BDQ standard through examining the reasoning and technical justifications behind the creation of a new BDQ test.
+This document is intended for users and implementers seeking to understand the components of the BDQ standard through examining the reasoning and technical justifications behind the creation of a new BDQ Test.

-This document is also intended for those interested in describing new tests using the BDQ Fitness for Use Framework.
+This document is also intended for those interested in describing new Tests using the BDQ Fitness for Use Framework.

 ### 1.3 Associated Documents (non-normative)